damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ---
-title: "GitLab 8.11 released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 8.11 released with Issue Boards and Merge Conflict Resolution"
 categories:
 author: Job van der Voort
 author_twitter: Jobvo
-image_title: /images/7_X/PICTURE.PNG
+image_title: /images/8_11/pic2.jpg
 ---

+Every month at GitLab, I shout in excitement to our team:
+"This is the best release ever!" - and I mean it, every time.
+But _this release_, GitLab 8.11, is so good that it outshines all previous releases.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Clement Ho for his various merge requests and responsiveness on issues.
 Thanks Clement Ho!